bansaltushar014/hardhat-typechain/README.md

 This plugin extends the `BuidlerConfig` optional `typechain` object.
 The object contains two fields, `outDir` and `target`. `outDir` is the output directory of the artifacts that TypeChain creates (defaults to `typechain`). `target` is one of the targets specified by the TypeChain [docs](https://github.com/ethereum-ts/TypeChain#cli) (defaults to `ethers`).

+You can also configure this plugin to automatically run after ever `compile` or `test` command by setting the `onTest` or `onCompile` fields to true. `onTest` is by default set to true and is recommended to avoid any frustrations in case where you forget to re-generate types after updating a contract and your tests are out of sync with your contract code.

 This is an example of how to set it:

 ```js